 After a long summer of getting some great use out of your garden lawn, it is time to start preparing your lawn for winter with some autumn lawn care.

-Autumn is the perfect time of year to start again with your lawn treatment and go right back to the bare bones similar to how they treat a Wimbledon tennis court.
-This is because the soil temperature is still warm enough to stimulate grass growth.
+Autumn is the perfect time of year to start again with your lawn treatment and go right back to the bare bones, this is because the soil temperature is still warm enough to stimulate grass growth.
 Here are some tips how to maintain your lawn in autumn.

 The treatments that your autumn lawn requires depends greatly on the state it is in after the wear and tear it has undergone in the summer months.
 If you have children or pets then it is highly likely that there will be a great deal of treatment required.

 Scarifying is the process of raking the lawn to reduce the layers of thatch in the lawn.
 Thatch is a collection of debris, dead grass and old moss that can prevent water and fertiliser from penetrating the roots of the grass.
 Autumn is a great time to scarify as you can rake a little deeper than if you were to do it in spring when you would have to be more delicate.
 For more information read our guide to scarifying your lawn.

 During the summer your lawn edges may have gotten a little bit overgrown, which makes autumn the perfect time of year to trim back your garden edges.
 For edges in beds where the soil is neatly trimmed but the grass has grown over horizontally, use lawn scissors to cut back the grass.
 Don’t forget to pick up the cuttings from the bed.
 For edges that are not straight use a plank of wood like a giant ruler with a spade and trim along for a perfect straight edge.
 Again don’t forget to collect the trimmings.